newjersey/navigator.business.nj.gov/content/src/display-content/contextual-information/legal-structure-learn-more.md

 ### Legal Structures

-Your business' legal structure (also known as business structure) defines your taxes, personal liability, partnerships and registration requirements.
+Your business' legal structure (also known as business structure) defines your taxes, personal liability, partnerships, and registration requirements.
 Below is a list of common legal structures, it is not an exhaustive list and it does not serve as legal or tax advice.

 Some types of legal structures are easier to set up than others.
 For instance, forming a sole proprietorship does not require you to file any formation documents (although a tax registration is still required), while for entities such as corporations and Limited Liability Companies, you will need to formally incorporate your company with the State.
 Click the links for more information about the advantages and drawbacks of each business structure.

 **[Limited Liability Company](https://business.nj.gov/pages/limited-liability-company-llc)**

-An Limited Liability Company (LLC) is a hybrid between a corporation and a partnership.
-Similar to a C-Corporation, business owners in an LLC are not responsible for the debt of the company.
+A Limited Liability Company (LLC) is a hybrid between a corporation and a partnership.
+Similar to a C Corporation, business owners in an LLC are not responsible for the debt of the company.
 In other words, they have limited liability.
 However, unlike a corporation, the business does not file separate taxes.
 Instead, each partner (called members) includes their profits on their personal tax return.

 **[Sole Proprietorship](https://business.nj.gov/pages/sole-proprietorship)**